-According to the decree # 183 of the Cabinet of the Ministers of the Republic of Azerbaijan dated October 22, 2010, all government investments allocated to the state companies of the Republic of Azerbaijan for the purposes of improvement of infrastructure and enhancement of their operations since 2007 should be included in the share capital of these entities.
+According to the decree #183 of the Cabinet of the Ministers of the Republic of Azerbaijan dated October 22, 2010, all government investments allocated to the state companies of the Republic of Azerbaijan for the purposes of improvement of infrastructure and enhancement of their operations since 2007 should be included in the share capital of these entities.

-As described in Note 2 to the consolidated financial statements in accordance with IFRS, all these subsidies were initially recorded in government investments line in the equity until they are registered in relevant government agencies, the management registered AZN 127,147 thousand of government investment as share capital in 2014.
+As described in Note 2 to the consolidated financial statements in accordance with IFRS, all these subsidies were initially recorded in government investments line in the equity until they are registered in relevant government agencies, the management registered AZN 127,147 thousand and AZN 79,915 thousand of government investment as share capital in 2014 and 2017, respectively.
 The management of the Group is now working on registering the rest of subsidies as share capital.